Duolog

-Duolog Technologies was an Irish-based company that developed electronic design automation tools that assist with the integration of complex System-on-Chip (SoC), ASIC and FPGA designs.
-In 2014, Duolog was acquired by ARM Holdings plc, a multinational semiconductor and software design company headquartered in Cambridge, United Kingdom.
+Duolog Technologies was an Irish-based company that developed electronic design automation tools that assist with the integration of complex system-on-Chip (SoC), ASIC and FPGA designs.
+In 2014, Duolog was acquired by Arm Holdings plc, a multinational semiconductor and software design company headquartered in Cambridge, United Kingdom.

 Overview

 Duolog was founded in 1999 and headquartered in Dublin, Ireland.
-Duolog provided design services to semiconductor companies as well as developing Semiconductor Intellectual Property Cores (IP) for wireless technologies including IEEE 802.11 (Wi-Fi) and IEEE 802.15.4 Zigbee.
-Duolog also developed software tools to assist semiconductor design teams to integrate the various IP components that make up their systems.
+Duolog provided design services to semiconductor companies as well as developing semiconductor intellectual property cores (IP) for wireless technologies, including IEEE 802.11 (Wi-Fi) and IEEE 802.15.4 Zigbee.
+Duolog also developed software tools to assist in the integration of the system's various IP components.
 These tools were based on the IP-XACT industry standard.
-IP-XACT is an XML format that defines and describes electronic components and their associated designs.
-The IP-XACT standard was originally developed by the SPIRIT Consortium and later taken over by Accellera and the IEEE.